Learning intermolecular forces at liquid-vapor interfaces: Sensitivity of ANN-LR to the charge model

 with shape descriptors $\rho$ for the bulk density and $w_\rho$ for the width of the liquid-vapor interface.
 Additionally we fit the orientational profile to the functional form

 with shape descriptors $\alpha$ for the amplitude of the polarization and $w_\theta$ for the width of the polarized region at the interface.
 Both functional forms provide good fits across the range of ANN-LR models constructed.
-We train, simulate and fit 5 ANN-LR models using the previously describe active leaning procedure with charges on the hydrogen $q^*_H/q_e = 0.3814, 0.4238, 0.4662 $, and fit the density and orientational profiles.

-Summary statistics for $\rho,\alpha,w_\rho$ and $w_\theta$ for these models are shown in Fig.~\ref{Fig:Stat}.
-For all of the shape descriptors, the variability within a set of models with the same charge is larger then the variation between models with different charges.
+Summary statistics for $\rho,\alpha,w_\rho$ and $w_\theta$ for the 15 charge-varied models are shown in Fig.~\ref{Fig:Stat}.
+For all of the shape descriptors, the variability within a set of models with the same charge is larger than the variation between models with different charges.
 The two width parameters vary on sub-angstrom scales, with the typical values of $w_\rho \approx 0.9$\AA \, and $w_\theta \approx 2.2$\AA.
-There is no systematic trend in the amplitude of the orientational order $\alpha$, though we do find that the bulk density is more variable between models for the lower and high charge cases than for the SPC/E charges employed.
-We are left with the conclusion that the internal variability of equivalent ANN models with different stochastic training histories is a much larger effect than the variation between different long-ranged force models, and thus that the ANN-LR models are relatively insensitive to the specific charges employed.
+There is no systematic trend in the amplitude of the orientational order $\alpha$, though we do find that the bulk density is more variable between models for the lower and higher charge cases than for the SPC/E charges employed.
+We are left with the conclusion that the internal variability of equivalent ANN models with different stochastic training histories is a much larger effect than the variation between different long-ranged force models.
+Thus, the ANN-LR models are relatively insensitive to the specific charges employed.